carolinamattsson/transfer-velocity-of-money/README.md

 ### Trajectory extraction

-Funds can be systematically traced through individual accounts, from transaction to transaction, and this reveals the durations for which funds were held.
-This technique is called "trajectory extraction" and we do it using open-source software available at https://github.com/carolinamattsson/follow-the-money.
+Funds can be systematically traced through individual accounts, from transaction to transaction.
+Holding periods are the spaces between transactions so this gives us their weight and duration.
+This technique is called "trajectory extraction" and we make use of the open-source software available at https://github.com/carolinamattsson/follow-the-money.

 To reproduce our analysis, please download a copy of this repository.